 4.2 upUgo Ltd acknowledges that the Client owns all IP relating to the Website and created or provided by Client in connection with the Services (Client IP).
 Client grants a non-exclusive non transferable worldwide licence to upUgo Ltd for all purposes relating to the performance of the Services.

-4.3 Each party has moral and registered rights in its trademarks and neither party shall not copy, alter, use or otherwise deal in such marks without prior written consent. upUgo Ltd shall be entitled to refer to performance of the Services for the Client and include its trademarks in marketing activities unless expressly requested otherwise in writing.
+4.3 Each party has moral and registered rights in its trademarks and neither party shall not copy, alter, use or otherwise deal in such marks without prior written consent. upUgo Ltd shall be entitled to refer to performance of the Services for the Client and include its trademarks in marketing activities if the Client gives its express consent in writing.

 5 DATA PRIVACY

-6 THIRD PARTIES 6.1 upUgo Ltd will engage third parties to perform specific parts of the Services, including paid campaigns on third party platforms (Third Parties).
-Client consents to the involvement of Third Parties and any arrangements entered into by upUgo Ltd and such Third Parties.
+6 THIRD PARTIES 6.1 upUgo Ltd will engage third parties to perform specific parts of the Services, including paid campaigns on third party platforms (Third Parties). upUgo Ltd shall require the Client’s consent to the involvement of Third Parties and any arrangements entered into by upUgo Ltd and such Third Parties.
 Specific terms and conditions may apply to the products and services supplied by Third Parties.

 7.1 Each party must maintain in confidence any written information that (Confidential Information): (a) Details the business of the Client; (b) Details the business of upUgo Ltd; (c) Is identified by either party as confidential and/or proprietary, other than information that the relevant party can establish: (d) was in the public domain at the time it was disclosed; (e) was already in the possession of a party when given, without having been acquired (directly or indirectly) from the other party; or (f) was received from another person who had the unrestricted legal right to disclose that information free from any confidentiality obligation.